Leisure, youth and human services students travel to Mayo Clinic's Saint Marys Hospital

 A CTRS working in psychiatry described therapeutic recreation services offered to clients with various mental health disorders like depression and anxiety, and how recreation-based activities can help with mood regulation.

 Finally, a CTRS working in hospice care shared about TR programs and interventions like bibliotherapy that are used to help children and family members living with someone who has a terminal illness.

-Saint Marys Hospital is one of only a few hospitals in the United States that has a community/recreation-based library that offers a wide range of leisure activities like beginning knitting lessons, Xbox and board games, and a large selection of books, DVDs and music.
+Saint Marys is one of only a few hospitals in the U.S. with a community/recreation-based library that offers a wide range of leisure activities like beginning knitting lessons, Xbox and board games, and a large selection of books, DVDs and music.
 Students toured the space and heard about how TR professionals utilize its resources.

-UNI students also enjoyed a tour of various parks, gardens and leisure sites used for healing at Saint Marys Hospital and learned about how the original Mayo doctors were advocates of community parks from the beginning of the hospital's development.
+UNI students also enjoyed a tour of various parks, gardens and leisure sites used for healing at Saint Marys and learned about how the original Mayo doctors were advocates of community parks from the founding days of the hospital.

 Catelyn Graham, senior LYHS major, said about the trip, “I believe by being able to go to Mayo Clinic, a world renowned medical center, we were provided a unique opportunity to broaden our scope of therapeutic recreation.
 I enjoyed being able to get a glimpse of the various recreational services offered within different areas of the hospital and being able to communicate with professionals about the field of therapeutic recreation.”

 Mayo Clinic was ranked by U.S. News & World Report as No. 1 on the 2017-18 Best Hospitals Honor Roll.